UC Davis Graduate School of Management: Master of Business Administration

+The in-person working professional programs are designed to be completed in three years, but may be "accelerated" to finish in two by taking additional classes.
 The MBA degree requires completing 72 hours of credit (24 courses) with a cumulative grade point average of 3.0 or better.
 MBA students at UC Davis may also seek to earn a joint degree such as a J.D./M.B.A., MBA/Doctor of Medicine (MD), MBA/Master of Science in Engineering (MSE), and MBA/Master of Science (MS) in Agricultural and Resource Economics.